MicrosoftDocs/fabric-docs/docs/data-warehouse/ingest-data-copy-command.md

 ms.search.form: Ingesting data
 ---

-# Ingest data into your warehouse using the COPY command
+# Ingest data into your Synapse Data Warehouse using the COPY command

 **Applies to:** [!INCLUDE[fabric-dw](includes/applies-to-version/fabric-dw.md)]